 Dr. Fletcher died at his residence, 877 Island Road in Victoria on the 23rd of October, 1956.
 His wife and his daughter (Mrs. Margaret Van Vliet) survived him.
 Mrs. Fletcher died on the 18th of July, 1968 in Langley, B.C.

-*His brother Dr. Archibald Forbes Laird graduated from the University of Western Ontario in 1913.
+*Dr. Fletcher’s brother, Dr. Archibald Forbes Laird graduated M.D. from the University of Western Ontario in 1913.
 He served with the R.A.M.C. oversea’s during W.W.I.
 Dr. Archibald F. Laird also specialized in eye, ear, nose and throat.